Younghistory/Yandex-Zen-Search/README.md

 1.Open the file "main.py" through any code editor

-2.In the terminal, enter the following code-"python main.py"
+2.In the terminal, lauch python code

 3.Log in to your telegram account